ibexa/documentation-developer/docs/guide/permissions.md

 - `section/view`
 - `content/reverserelatedlist`

-These Policies will be necessary for all other cases below that require access to the PlatformUI.
+These Policies will be necessary for all other cases below that require access to the Content structure.

 #### Create and publish content